All-with-Priyanshu/All-with-Priyanshu/README.md

 - Build and contribute to real-world projects
 - Contribute to open-source
 - Become a full-stack software developer
-- Became expert in Machiene Learning
+- Became expert in Machine Learning

 ---

 ## My Hobbies

-- Doing experiments with digit applications
+- Doing experiments with digital applications
 - Diving into Technologies and concept
 - Exitement to learn new skills
 - Talking with peoples to exploring their knowledge